 In 2019, the meeting was repeated and Francis said: “Faced with a climate emergency, we must take action accordingly, in order to avoid perpetrating a brutal act of injustice towards the poor and future generations.”

-3. Pope Francis gave his first message for the Season of Creation
+3. Pope Francis and his Season of Creation messages

 On the 2019 World Day of Prayer for the Care of Creation, the Pope gave for the first time a pontifical message referring to the Season of Creation: “We are beloved creatures of God, who in his goodness calls us to love life and live it in communion with the rest of creation.”